-In the previous article, we had a look at various types of capacitors.
-Now, let us discuss how to select a capacitor for a given application.
-Generally, the selection of a capacitor is not a daunting task unless you have specific circuit requirements.
-More often, engineers have a nominal capacitance derived for a circuit at hand or have to use capacitance with an IC or an active component.
-Most of the ICs (like 555, microcontroller ICs, etc.) have recommended values of capacitance specified in their datasheets for different applications.
+In the previous article, we looked at various types of capacitors.
+Now, let us discuss selecting a capacitor for a given application.
+Generally, selecting a capacitor is not a daunting task unless you have specific circuit requirements.
+Engineers often have a nominal capacitance derived for a circuit at hand or have to use capacitance with an IC or an active component.
+Most ICs (like 555, microcontroller ICs, etc.) have recommended values of capacitance specified in their datasheets for different applications.

-Apart from, nominal capacitance, the voltage rating is the second most important parameter that must be essentially factored in.
-The voltage rating of the capacitor should always be at least 1.5 times or twice the maximum voltage that it may encounter in the circuit.
+Apart from nominal capacitance, the voltage rating is the second most important parameter that must be essentially factored in.
+The capacitor’s voltage rating should always be at least 1.5 times or twice the maximum voltage it may encounter in the circuit.
 Capacitors are not as reliable as resistors.
 They get easily damaged once the applied voltage nears their maximum rating.

 Apart from the suitability of different capacitors for specific applications, other important factors that may need to consider include the following:

 - Tolerance – It must be checked if the working of the circuit depends on precision capacitance.
-If it requires narrow capacitance, a capacitor with the lowest tolerance should be used.
+A capacitor with the lowest tolerance should be used if it requires narrow capacitance.
 The capacitance of a capacitor will never vary beyond its rated tolerance unless it gets damaged due to excessive voltage or environmental conditions.

-- Operating temperature range and temperature coefficient – If the circuit is temperature-sensitive or capacitance should not vary beyond a limit over a range of temperature, its operating temperature range, and temperature coefficient must be taken into account.
-Based on the temperature coefficient and temperature curve, the extent of change in capacitance should be calculated.
+- Operating temperature range and temperature coefficient – If the circuit is temperature-sensitive or capacitance should not vary beyond a limit over a range of temperatures, its operating temperature range, and temperature coefficient must be considered.
+The extent of change in capacitance should be calculated based on the temperature coefficient and temperature curve.
 The temperature sensitivity of a circuit can also be dealt with by using capacitors of positive and negative temperature coefficients together.
-In that case, too, the maximum variation of capacitance over a range of temperature must be calculated.
+In that case, the maximum variation of capacitance over a range of temperatures must be calculated.

-- Operating Losses – Operating losses can be an important factor where circuits need to be energy efficient (like battery-operated circuits).
-For such circuits, careful selection of capacitors should be made considering their dissipation factor (typical loss of energy in percentage), dielectric absorption, leakage current or insulation resistance, and self-inductance.
-All these losses must be minimized to improve efficiency and battery life of the circuit.
+- Operating Losses – Operating losses can be an important factor where circuits need energy efficiency (like battery-operated circuits).
+For such circuits, a careful selection of capacitors should be made considering their dissipation factor (typical loss of energy in percentage), dielectric absorption, leakage current or insulation resistance, and self-inductance.
+All these losses must be minimized to improve the efficiency and battery life of the circuit.

 - Ripple Current and Pulse Voltages – These are quite important checks.
-The circuit must be manipulated for the possibility of pulsating voltages and maximum ripple current.
-A capacitor of appropriate ripple current and working voltage rating should, then, be chosen.
+The circuit must be manipulated for pulsating voltages and maximum ripple current.
+A capacitor with an appropriate ripple current and working voltage rating should be chosen.

 - Polarity and Reverse Voltage – If an electrolyte capacitor is used in the circuit, it must be connected in the correct direction.
 Its reverse voltage rating should be at least twice the possible reverse voltage in that branch of the circuit.